More Details

 • Sprite, tilemap, vector, voxel, raycasting, and command-list rendering

-• Hardware copper / command processors
+• Hardware Copper and command processors

 • Audio synthesis and mixing